-Mark Sommers practices exclusively in the areas of trademarks, domain names, dilution, unfair competition, and false advertising.
-Both domestically and internationally, Mr. Sommers provides a full range of services in those areas, including U.S. federal court and USPTO Trademark Trial and Appeal Board (TTAB) of the U.S. Patent and Trademark Office (USPTO) litigation and appeals, strategic counseling, infringement and clearance opinions, portfolio management and prosecution, empirical research, intermediary liability, and damages.
+Mark Sommers practices exclusively in the areas of trademarks, domain names, dilution, unfair competition, false advertising, cybersquatting, counterfeiting, and related areas of IP.
+Mr. Sommers provides a full range of services in those areas, including U.S. federal court and USPTO Trademark Trial and Appeal Board (TTAB) of the U.S. Patent and Trademark Office (USPTO) litigation and appeals, strategic counseling, infringement and clearance opinions, portfolio management and prosecution, empirical research, intermediary liability, and damages.

 Mr. Sommers has litigated a broad range of trademark, trade dress, product configuration, unfair competition, domain name, diversion, design, and false advertising cases before the federal courts and the TTAB.
 He has also orchestrated many domestic and international strategies concerning the acquisition of rights and the enforcement of those rights.

-In representing the interests of many European and Asian companies, Mr. Sommers has also represented the interests of many European and Asian leading brand owners, where he has gained an appreciation of foreign companies’ sensitivity to U.S. practice and procedure.
-He frequently presents to both U.S. and international audiences and has authored numerous articles about trademarks, domain names, trade dress, and unfair competition, and regularly provides press commentary on high-profile, newsworthy trademark and related cases, developments, and issues.
+In addition to representing the interests of many top-tier U.S. brand owners, Mr. Sommers has also represented the interests of many European and Asian leading brand owners, where he has gained an appreciation of foreign companies’ sensitivity to U.S. practice and procedure.
+He frequently presents to both U.S. and international audiences, has authored numerous articles about trademarks, domain names, trade dress, and unfair competition, and regularly provides press commentary on high-profile, newsworthy trademark and related cases, developments, and issues.